-A study of the basic concepts and principles that form the foundation of health, physical education, and recreation.
-Designed to acquaint the student with the organized body of knowledge in the disciplines and provide an understanding of the management of their programs.
+A study of the basic concepts and principles that form the foundation of health, exercise science and physical education.
+Designed to acquaint the student with the organized body of knowledge in the disciplines and provide while exploring different career options and issues in the discipline.
 Prerequisites: None.